Open-Source-OS/OS/README.md

 # OS
 <h1>Main Base Operating System Code Project</h1>
 <h3>please email the idea founder at ajarnspencer@gmail.com for any inquiries or requests to join the project!</h3>
-Other projects which will relate to the development of OSOS can be studied on https://obmlabs.com and https://hoload.co
+Other projects which will relate to the development of compatible technologies and rendering of such emerging Informaton Technology advancements in both hardware and softwware and the imagined applied uses and implementations which should be incorporated into the compatability within OSOS Open Source Operating System, can be studied on my websites at https://obmlabs.com and https://hoload.co (and more related tech sites to come).